Dlb97/kubernetes_ai_cluster/README.md

 terraform destroy -var-file=envs/main/main.tfvars
 ```

-**⚠️ Warning**: This will delete all resources including the EKS cluster, VPC, and all associated resources.
+**⚠️ Warning**: This will delete all resources including the EKS cluster, VPC, S3 buckets, EFS file system, and all associated resources.

 ## 🔧 Troubleshooting